A blog policeman’s lot is not a happy one

 So, all credit to Mick Fealty, Brian O’Neill and their team for founding, editing, and providing the technical support without which none of this would be possible.
 I am in awe of the moderation team for the way in which they manage to keep discussion largely civil on many controversial topics and put manners on so many strident contributors who like to test the boundaries and often seem to reappear under new handles when banned for some infraction or other.

-But there is only so much any moderator team can do and many tactics a savvy contributor can adopt to get around the rules, or otherwise subvert good faith evidence based debate, and I wanted to share some of them here to help bloggers avoid the obvious pitfalls than can lead to a discussion getting completely off the rails.
+But there is only so much any moderator team can do and many tactics a savvy contributor can adopt to get around the rules, or otherwise subvert good faith evidence based debate, and I wanted to share some of them here to help bloggers avoid the obvious pitfalls than can lead to a discussion going completely off the rails.
 This is by no means an exhaustive list, and my reason for posting this OP here is to learn from the experience of other contributors.

 - Getting Personal.
 If you can’t win the argument with facts, you can always try to undermine the credentials of the person making it.
 None of us are perfect and we all have our vulnerabilities, particularly if it is known that we don’t live in/come from/work in the area or have a known allegiance to a particular religion, party, or organisation.
 All, in the eyes of some, disqualify you from having the right to comment on a topic, render any comments you make on a topic suspect, and in general make you incapable of objectivity.
 There is a reason the main Slugger rule is “play the ball, not the man.”
 Relatively Easy to moderate